yizou275/AlgoGroup_Application/README.md

 5. If possible, attach proof that the tests you ran are passing (proof of correctness) in the repo.
 6. Make the repo public and attach a link in the application form for us!

+## If you haven't used GitHub before (Mac)
+1. Create a GitHub account here: [https://github.com/signup]([url](https://github.com/signup))
+2. Make sure Git is installed locally.
+The easiest way to check is by running `git --version`.
+3. Clone this repository locally by running the following command: `git clone https://github.com/Algo-Group-UChicago/takehome-assessment.git`.
+4. Follow this guide to attach an SSH key to your GitHub account: [https://docs.github.com/en/authentication/connecting-to-github-with-ssh]([url](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))

 ## Good luck!
-We don't expect you to know everything coming into Algo Group, and this is just meant to emulate a light takehome that you might recieve in the recruitment process.
-Even if you can't implement a full solution in a couple hours, definitely submit what you have, as we value commitment and enthusiasm over everything.
+We don't expect you to know everything coming into Algo Group, and this is just meant to emulate a light takehome that you might receive in the recruitment process.
+We don't expect you to spend more than 1 hour on this.
+Even if you can't implement a full solution in an hour, definitely submit what you have, as we value commitment and enthusiasm over everything.